Ramban, Jammu and Kashmir: Geography

 Ramban district has an average elevation of 747 metres (3792 feet).
 The boundary lines of Ramban district have come to be drawn from Patnitop on its south, Assar on its east, Gool on its west and Banihal on its north.
 Ramban district comprises seven Tehsils, namely Banihal, Khari, Pogal Paristan, Ramban, Rajgarh and Gool, and four community development blocks, namely Banihal, Gool, Ramban and Ramsoo.
 The district consisted of 116 census villages and 127 Revenue villages in 2001.
 Total panchayat Halqas in District Ramban are 142.

+Climate

 Demographics

 As of 2011, the Indian census shows Ramban town with a population of 3,596, of which 1,873 are males while 1,723 are females.
 The literacy rate of Ramban town is 82.23%.
 In Ramban, male literacy is around 90.42% while female literacy rate is 73.52%.